-Holi Essay 2021 for Student.
-Here we describe an Indian festival in an essay format name is Holi Essay for Students.
+Holi Essay 2022 for Student.
+Here we describe an Indian festival in an essay format named is Holi Essay for Students.
 In this Holi Essay, we describe many things about Holi as Holi Essay. is a festival of colors.
 It is a popular festival of the ancient time of Hindus.
 This festival signifies the victory of good over evil.
 The festival is celebrated all over India with great enthusiasm and fun.
-People filled with joy and happiness while playing with colors.
+People are filled with joy and happiness while playing with colors.
 This festival demonstrates the brotherhood nature of Indian culture.
 Holi denotes the end of winters in India and the arrival of spring.
 This is also a good beginning of the harvest season, and for many other people, it’s a time to repair their broken relationships with their family and friends.

 Considering it as a festival of brotherhood people come together to laugh, play with colors, and have fun no matter how bad their relationship was before with each other, simply it’s a time to repair broken relations.
 This festival has also gained popularity in South Asia and other countries too and also among many non-Indian natives.
 The festival includes the function of burning demon HOLIKA who was the sister of the demon king HIRANYAKASHIPU.
 The festival is named after the demon HOLIKA who wanted to burn his brother’s son according to his brother’s order.
 But she failed to do so and burned herself in the fire.